MooersLab/multipleFileTransfer/README.md

 # Transfer multiple files by scp without repeated manual password entry

-*Problem:* transferring multiple tar files from a remote computer can be laborious because you are asked to enter your password after each file transfer.
+*Problem:* Transferring multiple tar files from a remote computer can be laborious because you are asked to enter your password after each file transfer.

 This solution requires making an authentication key using the program *sshpass*.
 You have to have ssh installed to use this solution.